-Though we try not to consider price too heavily when considering our Editors' Choice winners, with this pedal, the price is hard to ignore.
-By far the least expensive pedal in our test, it's one we feel good about recommending to friends.
+Though we try not to consider the price too heavily when considering our Editors' Choice winners, with this pedal, the price is hard to ignore.
+One of the least expensive pedals in our test, it's one we feel good about recommending to friends.

 Putting the M530 to the climbing test.